flectra-hq/documentation-user/inventory/management/products/strategies.rst

 through your :menuselection:`Inventory --> Inventory control --> Products` (or any other module where products are available).

-On the product form, under Inventory, click on "Make To Order".
+On the product form, under Inventory, click on "Manufacture".

 .. image:: media/strategies03.png
     :align: center